Active Learning Strategies

 Credits: 1.5 CEUs

 Traditional lecture tends to overload students with information which becomes difficult to comprehend or simply repeats textbook readings.
 Active learning allows students to digest information sequenced through activities.
 This course will explore active learning strategies for both in-class and online courses and instruction.
-Cooperative, collaborative, problem-based, project-based, and evidence-based teaching and learning will be explored.
+Cooperative, collaborative, problem-based, and project-based learning will be explored.
+Reviewing assessments of active learning strategies will also be discussed.
 The course will conclude with potential barriers along with strategies to keep students motivated during active learning.
 Participants will complete the course with one active learning activity to incorporate into a class or instruction.

 Mimi O’Malley is the learning technology translation strategist at Spalding University.
 She helps faculty prepare course content for hybrid and fully online courses in addition to incorporating open education resources into courses.
 She previously wrote and facilitated professional development courses and workshops at the Learning House, Inc. Mimi has presented workshops on online learning topics including assessment, plagiarism, copyright, and curriculum trends at the Learning House, Inc. CONNECT Users Conference, SLOAN-C ALN, Pencils and Pixels and New Horizons Teaching & Learning Conference.
 Interview with Mimi O'Malley